South Atlantic Water Science Center - South Carolina

 [Intro-Reprise]: Audio and mix– Geosmin in the news - You may have noticed the water from you tap doesn't smell or taste right.
 Music: It tastes like dirt, like you smell dirt.
 An organic compound called GEOSMIN was likely washed into the lake.

 Douglas: Today on our program Geosmin in South Carolina's waters, where it comes from and will it harm you.
 I'm Ray Douglas and this is Water Science for a Changing World.

-Douglas: Celeste Journey is Water Quality Specialist for the South Carolina Water Science Center.
+Douglas: Celeste Journey is Water Quality Specialist for the South Atlantic Water Science Center - South Carolina.
 Celeste thanks for joining us today.

 Journey: Oh it's great to be here.

 Douglas: Basically what is Geosmin?

 Journey: If you have ever gone to a garden that has been freshly tilled and you grab a handful of the freshly tilled earth and take a smell and you smell that earthy smell, that's actually Geosmin.

 Douglas: OK, so how and where does it occur?

 Journey: Geosmin is naturally produced in both the soil and lakes, and reservoirs and streams.
 In the soil it is often produced by a bacteria.
 This bacteria is called actinomycetes.